go-aah/aah/README.md

-# ainsp
+# ainsp library

-Go ast library for aah framework
+Go ast library for aah framework, it does inspect and discovers the Go `struct` which embeds particular type `struct`.

+For e.g.:

+* `aahframework.org/aah.Context`
+* `aahframework.org/ws.Context`